knapejar/webrecorderjs/README.md

 - `url` (required): The website URL to capture
 - `delay` (optional): Delay in milliseconds after page load before taking the screenshot (default: 0)

+**Note:** The service automatically adds `recording=photo` parameter to the URL.
+This allows websites to detect when they are being recorded and adjust their behavior accordingly.

 **Response:**
 - Content-Type: `image/png`